Luca-DTU/MLOps_Project/reports/README.md

 > *experiments.*
 > Answer:

 --- We initialized the project with the cookiecutter structure.
 We have filled out the src/data/ folder by completing the 'make_dataset.py' file and also filled out the src/models folder by completing the 'model.py', 'predict_model.py' and 'train_model.py' files.
 We have also added new folders like '.github', '.dvc' and 'conf'. .github takes care of unittesting and workflows, '.dvc' specifies the setup for the dvc and push/pulling data and lastly the 'conf' folder takes care of the configuration file for running the project.
+We have a few dockerfiles, yaml files for the Vertex AI runs a main.py inference file in the root directory, and we modified the makefile as well.
 We do have some empty folders which we could delete but we have kept them in case we suddenly would use them. ---

 ### Question 6